 $ ext/bin/test-config --set pgbin /usr/lib/postgresql/9.6/bin

-at which point the pgver setting will be irrelevant until/unless you reset pgbin:
+pgbin is set, the pgver setting will be irrelevant until/unless you

 $ ext/bin/test-config --reset pgbin

 If you're running the tests all the time, you might want to set up your own persistent sandbox instead so you can run tests directly against that:

 $ ext/bin/pdbbox-init \ --sandbox ~/tmp/pdb-sandbox \ --pgbin /usr/lib/postgresql-9.6/bin \ --pgport 17961

 Using a persistent sandbox requires that you install